aram-ap/JFXGrid/README.md

 - After utilizing [OjAlgo](https://www.ojalgo.org), one of the fastest linear algebra/matrix operations library available on java, its speed and memory optimizations with matrices made it incredibly appealing, so I implemented it into this library with success.
   - A caveat to this: for modularity purposes, this library is still completely functional with regular 2D double arrays.

-#### Note:
+>#### Note:
-- [ChartFX](https://github.com/fair-acc/chart-fx/) is an amazing library with lots of functionality and performance, and I would recommend it over this in most other circumstances.
+>- [ChartFX](https://github.com/fair-acc/chart-fx/) is an amazing library with lots of functionality and performance, and I would recommend it over this in most other circumstances.
-- There are some similarities with this library and ChartFX.
+>- There are some similarities with this library and ChartFX.
 I took inspiration for general structures and design patterns like separate data classes, data factories, and renderers.
 However, nearly all the code within this library is self-written.
-- This is currently in development while I port the code over from the application I originally made.
+>- This is currently in development while I port the code over from the application I originally made.
-- Going through this code, you're going to find areas where I haven't commented, likely some bugs, and some messy areas.
+>- Going through this code, you're going to find areas where I haven't commented, likely some bugs, and some messy areas.
 I'm continuously growing this, so if you have any suggestions or have any questions, feel free to contact me or add a pull request!

 ---

 ### Installing:
-#### Gradle (non-functional, still trying to figure out how to publish a maven central package):
+#### Gradle (won't work yet, still trying to figure out how to publish a maven central package):
 In your build.gradle, add this:
 ```
 dependencies {